richbibby/ansible/README.md

 # ansible
-Random ansible playbooks, mainly for Cisco IOS
+Random ansible playbooks, mainly for Cisco IOS and Aireos

 #to run a playbook use --extra-vars to specfify the target host